0xh3xa/algorithms/README.md

         + Number of characters examined depends on keys
         + Can be sublinear in input size

-* Disadvantage of MSD string sort
+* Disadvantages of MSD string sort

-    - ACcess memory "randomly" (cache inefficient)
+    - Access memory "randomly" (cache inefficient)
     - Inner loop has a lot of instructions
     - Extra space for count[]
     - Extra space for aux[]

-* Disadvantage of quicksort
+* Disadvantages of quicksort

     - Linearithmic number of string compares (not linear)
     - Has to re-scan many characters in keys with long prefix matches

 * Complexity